 Three potential causes of a broken snib

-Our friendly service team highlight three of the most common causes of broken snibs:
+Our friendly service team highlights three of the most common causes of broken snibs:

 1. Check the rollers run smoothly and the door is level and square

-Sometimes if the door is not level and square the snibs can break as the locking rods that run up and down the front door stile (piece of aluminium that the handle is screwed onto) drops down putting pressure on the snibs causing them to break.
+Sometimes if the door is not level and square the snibs can break, as the locking rods that run up and down the front door stile (piece of aluminium that the handle is screwed onto) drops down, putting pressure on the snibs and causing them to break.

-- Clockwise adjustment is usually required as the rollers have likely dropped.
+- Clockwise adjustment is usually required, as the rollers have more likely dropped

 2. Check the keepers are secured into your door frame